 Talking Rock will remain a rural town that retains its historical characteristics.
-The downtown area, including the popular park along Talking Rock Creek, will continue to be a dynamic, scenic destination for residents and visitors by adhering to the following implementation strategies:
+The downtown area, including the popular park along Talking Rock Creek, will continue to be a dynamic, scenif destination for residents and visitors by adhering to the following implementation strategies:

-- Work with property owners to improve the ce septic systems in the downtown area so that a greater range of businesses can thrive, including the potential for one or more restaurants. - Work with the County Economic Development office Chamber of Commerce to continue to develop and promote tourism opportunities. - Provide assistance to property owners to preserve and rehabilitate historical buildings. - Develop and implement a streetscape plan (lighting, landscaping, sidewalks, pavilion or stage, etc.) in the downtown area to accommodate festivals and other events.
+- Provide assistance to property owners to preserve and rehabilitate historical buildings. - Develop and implement a streetscape plan (lighting, landscaping, sidewalks, pavilion or stage, etc.) in the downtown area to accommodate festivals and other events.

-Figure 41: Historic caboose in Talking Rock's town center
+gure 41: Historic caboose in Talking Rock's town